tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/dcpattributes/0-intro.md

 anchor: dcp_attributes
 ---

-The Attributes APIs below are used to register Attributes and manage attribute's metadata for a given Datasource.
+An Attribute describes one aspect of a customer's profile within a datasource.
+As shown in the figure below, your data warehouse might store a customer's "Lifetime Value", and "Loyalty Card" information, while your email platform might store if the customer "Opens Frequently".
+In DCP, attributes require a datatype, and some datatypes (e.g. datetime) require a format.
+Providing attribute datatypes and formats makes data validation and export to other databases, and data processing systems feasible.

 <img src="/assets/img/dcp/Attributes.png">
-In the example above, the Attributes are all highlighted in yellow.

-[Customer Profile](/rest/customer_profiles/#customer_profiles) APIs are used to upload and update customer profile attributes data.
+Use the Attributes APIs below to register and manage attribute metadata for a given datasource, and the [customer profile](/rest/customer_profiles/#customer_profiles) APIs to upload and update attribute values.